 - Hover over the meetings link and click Copy link.

 - Share the link with your contacts by adding it as a hyperlink in the body of your email or email signature.
-If you're a Sales Hub or Service Hub user, you can also embed the link on your website.
+If you're a user in a Sales Hub or Service Hub user, you can also embed the link on your website.
 To do so, hover over the link, click the Actions dropdown menu, then select Embed.
 Then add the embed code to your website pages.

 When a prospect clicks on your meetings link, they can select a date, time, and length of time if you've set multiple duration options.

 After someone books a meeting, you'll get an email alert with the booking time and the contact's name.
 You can also click to view the contact in the CRM or view the calendar event in your integrated default personal calendar (if you have additional calendars integrated, the invitation will not be added to them).
 The prospect will also receive a calendar invitation with all of the meeting details.
 If you have a Starter subscription or higher, you can customize the company branding that appears in these emails.

 Please note: changes to meeting descriptions on the contact record will only be sent to the contact if you are using Google Calendar and have enabled the Google Calendar two-way integration with